Domestic Infant Adoption

 Catholic Charities tries to place a child in a home where both sets of parents want the same degree of openness.

 Will I receive medical information about the birth family?

 Birth parents complete a Background History and Medical Information Form.
 This information is reviewed with the adoptive family during the matching process and a copy of the form is given to the adoptive family at the time of placement.
 In addition, you will receive a copy of the child’s hospital medical records from birth.

 Can birth parents change their minds after the infant is placed in our home?

 Birth parents cannot revoke their signed consents after the court terminates their parental rights, which typically occurs 3 to 4 months after birth.
 If the child is placed in your home directly from the hospital, this is considered a “legal risk” placement.
 Your social worker will explain your specific situation.
-If there is a high risk that the child could be taken from an adoptive home, the infant will be placed in pre-adoptive foster care.

 When is the adoption final?

 There is a six-month period of supervision after placement.
 Your social worker will make at least three home visits.
 After the supervision ends, the petition of adoption is submitted to the court.
 The adoption is finalized at a court hearing that you and your child attend.